3 days in the Cotswolds

 The Model Village

-Our first stop was The Model Village, which is a one-ninth scale of the actual village.
+One of the best things to do in Bourton-on-the-Water is visit The Model Village, which is a one-ninth scale of the actual village.

 If you loved the charm of the real Bourton-on-the Water, you will adore this delightful replica.
 It has been built with authentic building materials, depicting Bourton in 1937.